alatif113/assetdb/README.md

 Note how although, the Asset from source `lookup_A` and Asset from source `lookup_C` do not share any keys, they end up being merged due to both sharing keys with the Asset from source `lookup_B`.

+### Merge Search

+Merging is done via a saved search `assetdb-lookupgen` that runs on a user defined frequency.
+By default, this frequency is once a day.
+The saved search is automatically updated based on *Lookup* and *Field* configurations.
+Merged assets are outputted to the `assetdb` KV store.